viviemXD/webrtc-screen-share/README.md

 ===================

-Test page for Chrome screen share feature, using WebRTC\JSEP and node.js web socket for transport.
+Test page for Chrome screen capture feature, using WebRTC\JSEP and node.js web socket for transport.

 - Uses node.js and socket.io
 - Only works using Google Chrome  (chromeMediaSource)
 - No need for a Web Server
+- Tab capture not supported in this demo

 ####  Prerequesites